Chethanpatel/ipatel/docs/cli.md

 ###### 11.4.2 Auto-Download Behavior

-* When `ipenrich` is used for the first time, it automatically downloads the latest IP-to-ASN dataset.
+* When `ipatel` is used for the first time, it automatically downloads the latest IP-to-ASN dataset.
 * If the local copy is older than **7 days**, a prompt is shown to refresh.

 ---